 The University standards outlined above are applicable to all faculty as specified, but their application requires that they be interpreted in light of disciplines represented in each academic School and Program.
-Each School and Program will develop standards interpreting the University standards within the context of its own disciplinary traditions.
+Each School and Program will develop standards interpreting the University standards within the context of its own disciplinary and interdisciplinary traditions.
 Thus, Program definitions should be consistent with both School and University standards and School standards will be consistent with the University standard.
-Prior to their application, each standard will be approved through the process outlined in the local agreement "Procedure for the Evaluation of Faculty and Library Faculty.
+Prior to their application, each standard will be approved through the process outlined in the local agreement "Procedure for the Evaluation of Faculty and Library Faculty."

 - 8.1 A School is a unit of the University headed by an academic Dean or other academic officer with line responsibility over faculty.
 For purposes of this definition, the Library shall be considered a School.
-Any new School created by the University that meets this definition shall automatically be covered. - 8.2 A Program is an academic unit of the University with its own academic degree (major) at the graduate or undergraduate level.
-Those academic units with only minors or certificates are not considered Programs for personnel evaluation purposes, with the exception of those minors to which full-time or part-time faculty lines have been assigned.
+Any new School created by the University that meets this definition shall automatically be covered. - 8.2 Programs are academic units of the University usually linked to their own academic degrees (majors) at the graduate or undergraduate level.
+First Year Studies and other academic units to which full-time or part-time faculty lines have been assigned are also Programs for the purpose of this policy.